Best First Aid Kit for employers

-It is also the duty of the employer to make the assessment for a comprehensive first aid kit according to the workplace needs and potential hazards, therefore each individual emergency kit may vary in contents according to different requirements: for example, in low hazard environments such as offices and shops, the first aid kit contents are notably different from high hazard environments, such as warehouses, construction sites or factories.
+It is also the duty of the employer to make the assessment for a comprehensive best first aid kit according to the workplace needs and potential hazards, therefore each individual emergency kit may vary in contents according to different requirements: for example, in low hazard environments such as offices and shops, the first aid kit contents are notably different from high hazard environments, such as warehouses, construction sites or factories.

-Protect Life first aid kits are suitable to use in offices and workplaces, as they are less expensive and time-consuming to purchase, than building one or two first aid kits from scratch.
+Protect Life best first aid kits are suitable to use in offices and workplaces, as they are less expensive and time-consuming to purchase than building one or two first aid kits from scratch.
 Plus, they contain almost all the required medical items according to OSHA standards and more medical items you might need and use in case of emergency.

 The basic office first aid kit should contain the following items: